 Angelika Wittek works as a independent IT consultant, application architect, and software developer.
 She holds a degree in computer science from the University of Würzburg.
 She has been using the Eclipse IDE since 2004.
 In her free time she likes to go to the mountains or experiment with her mecanum rover.

-Alois Zoitl is leading the competence field Industry 4.0 at the research institute fortiss.
-His research topics include adaptive production systems, distributed control architectures, and dynamic reconfiguration of control applications as well as software development and software quality assurance methods for industrial automation.
-Since 2013 he has been more and more involved in the Eclipse community and serves as project leader for the Eclipse 4diac project.
+Alois Zoitl is a professor at the Johannes Keppler University in Linz, Austria.
+His research focuses on topics like adaptive production systems, distributed control architectures, and dynamic reconfiguration of control applications as well as software development and software quality assurance methods for industrial automation.
+As part of this work he is involved in several open source projects and since 2013 he has been more and more involved in the Eclipse community and serves as project leader for the Eclipse 4diac project.

 Program Committee for the Project Quality Theme Day